XOR97/azhar/content/_index.md

 I use this space to pen my thoughts on topics that are at the intersection of Technology, Data (Engineering + Viz) & sometimes Product Design.

-My position vector points to 🇨🇦, where I'm working with the Consumer, Research & Communicatiion team at [CRTC](https://crtc.gc.ca/eng/home-accueil.htm).
+My position vector points to 🇨🇦, where I'm working with the Consumer, Research & Communication team at [CRTC](https://crtc.gc.ca/eng/home-accueil.htm).
 I quite recently acquired a master's degree in Engineering Management from the [University of Ottawa](https://www.uottawa.ca/en).
 I have worked in both data and product teams at [RateGain](https://rategain.com), solving problems ranging from price optimizations, sentiment analysis of customer reviews to tuning algorithms for city demand forecasting.
 Before that, I was an undergrad at [Jamia Hamdard University](https://en.wikipedia.org/wiki/Jamia_Hamdard) in New Delhi, where I got my bachelor's degree in Computer Science.

 I like reading and writing [articles on code and design](/articles/).
 I also keep [notes on things I’m learning](/notes/) from books, courses and talks.